Advertisement

 So, what are the powertrains like?

 That means the engine (whether it’s petrol or diesel) can switch off fully at low speeds or when the car is coasting.
-The motor connected to the gearbox can also send an extra 24bhp boost to the wheels when a bit of extra oomph is needed, and regen braking is deployed to keep the battery topped up.
+The motor connected to the gearbox can also send an extra 24bhp boost to the wheels when a bit of extra oomph is needed, and regen braking is deployed to keep the battery fed.

 Advertisement - Page continues below